Dragon Ball: Sparking! Zero: Critical reception

-The game received "generally favorable reviews" from critics according to Metacritic.
+The game received "generally favorable reviews" from critics according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 86% of critics.
 In Japan, four critics from Famitsu gave the game a total score of 34 out of 40.

 Lewis Parker from Eurogamer described it as a "polished" and "rich" experience.
 While commenting that players did not need to be a fan of the series to enjoy it, it was "everything Dragon Ball fans will have wanted".
 He praised the extensive amount of fan service present in the game, singling out the Episode Battles and their branching player paths.
 Scott McCrae from PC Gamer described it as one of the best Dragon Ball games ever released, and wrote that the game was "mechanically complex".
 Concluding his review, he praised the game for successfully capturing "the magic of the original Tenkaichi games", and felt that its approach to storytelling and its diverse roster of characters "serve as the ultimate celebration of Akira Toriyama's classic".

 Jarrett Green from IGN criticized the game's menu for being cumbersome.
 While he appreciated the team for introducing branching paths to the story, he felt that battles in the story can become frustrating, as players need to perform very specific feats during combat in order to reach a new story path.
 Ian Walker from GamesRadar called the game the "ultimate toybox" and praised the customization options offered in the Custom mode, adding that it will likely provide "hours upon hours of creative fulfillment after finishing everything else the game has to offer".
 However, he was disappointed by the game's enemy artificial intelligence for encouraging repetitive combat tactics, and remarked that the game lacked "the depth of its more serious competition to the point of becoming rote".
 Jason Fanelli from GameSpot praised the game's visuals for being "visually stunning" and wrote that it did a "serviceable job instant-transmissioning the Budokai Tenkaichi format into the modern age", though he was disappointed by the limited mode variety, the repetitive combat system, and characters sharing the same control scheme.
 Several critics remarked that the game's tutorial mode was not intuitive enough for players to truly understand the game's mechanics.